- Prep time 5 minutes

 - Sift the flour twice to lighten it.

 - In a pan, melt the cut up butter until it starts to sizzle.
 When it stops sizzling, add the flour all at once and whisk continuously over low heat until well blended and almost dry.

 - Slowly whisk in the warm milk, stirring constantly.
-When it's creamy, continue cooking for 12 minutes over low heat to cook the flour for 12 minutes, or until your desired consistency is reached.
+When it's creamy, whisking over low heat to cook the flour for 12 minutes, or until your desired consistency is reached.